 3. The right to restriction of processing (Article 18)

-As an alternative to the right to erasure, this right gives individuals the privilege to control how data is being processed.
+As an alternative to the right to erasure, this right allows individuals to control how data is being processed.
 The individual has to provide reasons for limiting the use of this data under certain circumstances.

 Examples of these circumstances are as follows: